Dementia Friends Initiative

 With dementia come a number of legal considerations related primarily to the Mental Health Act 2005.
 The Act safeguards and empowers those who may not be able to make their own decisions.

 The best way to feel secure about you and your family’s future is to plan ahead and be prepared.
 To do this you should seek qualified and experienced advice from people who genuinely care.
 We need to remember that actually, ‘later life’ presents us with exciting opportunity.
-Whether that is trying a new career path, discovering an unusual hobby or simply having more time to spend with family and friends (take a look at our Guide to Activities for Older People In Brighton and Hove for some fantastic examples).
+Whether that is trying a new career path, discovering an unusual hobby or simply having more time to spend with family and friends.
 By allowing us to help you, you will be unburdened and can get on with enjoying your later years.